Dax Swanson

-Daxton "Dax" Swanson (born March 21, 1991) is a former American football cornerback who played college football at Sam Houston State.
+Daxton Swanson (born March 21, 1991) is an American former professional football cornerback who played college football at Sam Houston State.
 Swanson signed with the Indianapolis Colts as an undrafted free agent in 2013.

-College history
+College career

 Swanson spent his first year at Toledo University before transferring to Sam Houston State the next year, immediately earning a starting position.
 He was an honorable mention All-Southland Conference selection in his sophomore year, a second-team All-Southland Conference player in his junior year, and a first-team All-Southland Conference player in his senior year, getting 46 tackles, 14 pass breakups, and 4 interceptions.
 He ended his college career as the all-time leader in interceptions at Sam Houston State, with 14.

 Professional career

 Indianapolis Colts

-Swanson declared for the 2013 NFL Draft, but went undrafted.
+Swanson declared for the 2013 NFL draft, but went undrafted.
 One contributing factor to his being undrafted was that he tore his hamstring two weeks before the NFL Combine.
 He signed with the Indianapolis Colts in time for the 2013 season, but was placed on the injured reserve and was waived on October 29.